tesselle/khroma/README.md

 communicating scientific results colour palettes must therefore be carefully chosen to be accessible to all readers.

-This R package provides an implementation of Okabe and Ito[1], Paul Tol[2] and Fabio Crameri[3] colour schemes.
+This R package provides an implementation of Okabe and Ito (2008), Tol (2021) and Crameri (2018) colour schemes.
 These schemes are ready for each type of data (qualitative, diverging or sequential), with colours that are distinct for all people, including colour-blind readers.
 This package also provides tools to simulate colour-blindness and to test how